Basic Priest Deck

 Mind Vision is not included due the random and unreliable nature of the card.
-For 1 Mana you would almost always prefer to use Power Word: Shield and draw a card from your own deck, since these are cards that are more likely to synergise with your gameplan.
+For 1 Mana you would almost always prefer to use to get you a minion in addition to a card from your opponent.

 Obviously, as a Basic deck, this list has a lot of room for improvement.
 As you progress with the game and gain access to more cards and Arcane Dust, here are some additions that you may consider.